-BIRMINGHAM, Ala.
-(February 9, 2022) - The Southeastern Conference announced today that the University of Arkansas will be fined for a violation of the league's access to competition area policy, due to fans entering the court following its men's basketball game against Auburn University on February 8.
+BIRMINGHAM, Alabama (November 30, 2023) - The Southeastern Conference announced today that the University of Arkansas will be fined for a violation of the league's access to competition area policy due to fans entering the court following its men's basketball game against Duke University on November 29.

-Arkansas will incur a fine of $250,000 for a third offense under the league's access to competition area policy.
-Arkansas was last fined for a violation following its football game against Texas in September.
+Arkansas will incur a fine of $100,000 for a first offense under the league's revised access to competition area policy that was adopted at the SEC Spring Meetings in 2023.

-The policy states that "access to competition areas shall be limited to participating student-athletes, coaches, officials, support personnel and properly-credentialed individuals at all times.
-For the safety of participants and spectators alike, at no time before, during or after a contest shall spectators be permitted to enter the competition area.
-It is the responsibility of each member institution to implement procedures to ensure compliance with this policy."
+The policy states that "institutions shall limit access to competition areas to participating student-athletes, coaches, officials, support personnel and properly credentialed or authorized individuals at all times.
+For the safety of participants and spectators alike, at no time before, during or after a contest may spectators enter the competition area."